1972 FAMAS Awards

 The 20th Filipino Academy of Movie Arts and Sciences Awards Night was held in 1972 for the Outstanding Achievements for the year 1971.

-Lilet, a Velarde and Associates Productions won the most awards with 6 wins including the FAMAS Award for Best Picture and Best Actress for Celia Rodriguez.
+Lilet, a Velarde and Associates production, won the most awards with 6 wins including the FAMAS Award for Best Picture and Best Actress for Celia Rodriguez.

 Awards

 Major Awards

 Winners are listed first and highlighted with boldface.